lery-susanto/lerywork/README.md

 # lerysusanto
-The Future Amman Mineral West Nusa Tenggara
+The Future of Amman Mineral West Nusa Tenggara